radius-project/blog/radblog/content/posts/2024/what-i-learned-in-six-weeks/index.md

 **Resource type** – Radius ships with several [resource types out of the box](https://docs.radapp.io/guides/author-apps/portable-resources/overview/) such as `Application.Core/containers` and `Application.Core/mongoDatabases`.
 It could be a resource type you have added to your Radius configuration from another community member, or a resource type you have defined and customized for your organization.

-**Recipe** – We covered recipes quite a bit in the previous section.
-Remember that recipes translate resources such as `Application.Core/containers` into deployable infrastructure components such as Kubernetes deployment.
-Radius ships with recipes for managing out-of-the-box resource types for local development and on each cloud provider.
+**Recipe** – We covered Recipes quite a bit in the previous section.
+Remember that Recipes translate resources such as `Application.Core/containers` into deployable infrastructure components such as Kubernetes deployment.
+Radius ships with Recipes for managing out-of-the-box resource types for local development and on each cloud provider.

 **Environment** – Environments are straight forward.
 They are a single place to run applications and all the supporting services.
 An environment can be your local workstation, an Azure subscription, an AWS account, or a Google Cloud project.
 You can organize your cloud provider environments the same or completely different than the Radius environments, e.g., one of more Radius environments can use the same Azure subscription or AWS account.